EvHawkins/EvHawkins/README.md

-## Hello!
-My name is Everett Hawkins, a newly dubbed Cisco Certified Network Associate.
+## Hello There, My Name Is Everett 👋🏽

 💻〰️〰️⚡️✉️⚡️〰️〰️💻